 It’s very important to remember that the presence of an MTHFR SNP does not mean you are automatically at risk for any of the symptoms or conditions I’ve mentioned in this series of blogs, and it does not automatically mean you need supplementation to offset the potential risks.

 That’s all they are: potential risks.

 The presence of the gene alone doesn’t mean that the enzyme won’t function well.
 It can’t tell whether you personally are methylating well or poorly, for example, and whether you personally need additional support.

 Some people find that kickstarting their methylation process after a lifetime of my body compensating for this under-functioning system is not without risk.
-They can be thrown into instant detoxification, and the initial neurological side effects were quite a shock.
+They can be thrown into instant detoxification, and the initial effects can be intense.
 Consequently, the process can require a professionally guided trial and error to find a personalized supplement dose before the methylation pathways are again operating correctly.
-So be sure to investigate and treat this only under the guidance of a chiropractor who knows about methylation, a naturopathic or functional medicine doctor.
-They are YOUR genes after all!
+So be sure to investigate and treat this only under the guidance of a practitioner who knows about methylation.

 Excess supplementation also has its own risks!
 So make sure you are well-read and well informed before embarking down the methylation track.

 Most practitioners will check for the MTHFR A1298C and C677T SNPs themselves, along with testing for elevated homocysteine, and B12 deficiency.
 I tend to recommend that the following people would benefit from being specifically tested:

 - Any patients with symptoms or a personal or family medical history that could be attributed to an MTHFR SNP, i.e., depression, heart disease, stroke, children born with neural tube defects, and any of the symptoms/conditions I’ve mentioned previously.